 Can I send a multi-page letter?

 Enticio™ Write only gives you a single piece of paper for a letter, which keeps things simple for most people.
-However, there is an easy way to send multiple pages if you want to do it.
-Simply write each page of the letter and save the letter to your Photos, the same way the letter would be saved if you sent it from inside the app.
-When you have all the pages saved to your photos, go into your Photo Library and select the pages and send it from there!
+However, there is an easy way to send multiple pages if you want to do it; just save each page individually into your Photo Library on your device and from there, select and sent them all together.
+We do not build that functionality into the app since most people only send single-page letters and for the small number of people who occasionally need that capability, it is already built into iOS.

 Sometimes, touches don’t seem to do anything.